qwolilowp/Z_TENNOT_IU/README.md

 This menu is related to the user interface.
 You can choose if a path or trajectory you form with your touches has only a single type of note play (for example just hexagon buttons) or could be a mixture of all possible button forms.
 You can choose between a white and a black background.
 And there is a touch simulation called "selftouch" for testing purpose.

+If you like to test the software with your mouse or touchpad, enable the "Use Mouse" checkbox.
+To shrink the hexagons increase the value of "Button Spacing".

 ## Gesture Menu
 ![](gest.png?raw=true)